valnicky/fend-project-memory-game/README.md

 # Memory Game Project

-Project realized during the Udacity Front-End Nano Degree course.
+Project realized during the Udacity Front-End Nano Degree course.The main goal of this project is to create a friendly game where the players have to discover two matching cards with the same image.

 ## Memory Game Logic